Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 * Deities of Faerûn should be installed after any mod that adds or alters spells in the game.

-* Deities of Faerûn should be installed after mods that introduce NPCs that receives a kit from DoF.
+* Deities of Faerûn should be installed after mods that introduce NPCs.

 * Deities of Faerûn should be installed before mods that introduce Kits that will use the Sphere System.